 Some soft carriers have an expandable area which opens out into what some call ‘a patio’, this allows your cat to stretch its legs a little whilst still remaining inside the safety of the carrier.
 This is perfect if you’re traveling many miles with your cat but don’t feel comfortable letting them out.
 Larger versions of these are available, too, and are more like cat playpens.

 Soft carriers often have paperwork pockets that can make airline travel much easier.
-You can store documents and treats on the outside the bag without having to rummage through your own luggage.
+You can store documents and treats outside the bag without having to rummage through your own luggage.

 Disadvantages of Soft-Carriers

-You may have to put something on the bottom of the carrier to stop it sagging.
-Fabric-based carriers can sometimes bow under the weight of heavier cats and this might not be comfortable for animal or the person carrying it.
+You may have to put something on the bottom of the carrier to stop it from sagging.
+Fabric-based carriers can sometimes bow under the weight of heavier cats, and this might not be comfortable for the animal or the person carrying it.